New analytical test model significantly reduces development from months to hours, diminishing OEM time-to-market

 Using a new testing method developed by Dr. Thomas H. Langer, Danfoss Power Solutions can help OEMs significantly reduce deployment time for their agricultural equipment.
 Processes that usually take weeks or months to complete can now be conducted in a matter of hours.

-When it comes to agricultural equipment — specifically those with hitch control systems — complex systems must be calibrated to perform efficiently in all kinds of ground conditions, making testing and refining the equipment both expensive and difficult.
+When it comes to agricultural equipment — specifically those with hitch control systems — complex systems must be calibrated to perform efficiently.
+This, in all kinds of ground conditions, making testing and refining the equipment both expensive and difficult.

-A model-in-the-loop tuning approach uses experimental data to create a standardized test, allowing Danfoss Power Solutions to help customers to conduct repeatable tests that simulate different environmental conditions.
-The simulation reproduces the physics of the real world, and can represent the mechanical properties of the plough/soil and the tire/soil interaction.
+A model-in-the-loop tuning approach uses experimental data to create a standardized test.
+This is allowing Danfoss Power Solutions to help customers to conduct repeatable tests that simulate different environmental conditions.
+The simulation reproduces the physics of the real world.
+Additionally, it can represent the mechanical properties of the plough/soil and the tire/soil interaction.

 This new simulation method is outlined in a white paper, titled, “Model-in-the-Loop Tuning of Hitch Control Systems of Agricultural Tractors.”
 The paper can be found on the Danfoss Power Solutions website.